 Over the years, I have always felt his constant protection.
 Every time that I remember him, I experience relief, hope, and joy for his existence and our good fortune in knowing him.
 I thank God for the miracle of the birth of Bhagavan Nityananda on this earth.

-I spent the early morning honoring this auspicious day of Bade Baba’s Punyatithi, deep in meditation and reciting
+I spent the early morning honoring this auspicious day of Bade Baba’s Lunar Punyatithi, deep in meditation and reciting

-Shree Guru Gita several times.
+Shri Guru Gita several times.
 Afterwards, with my body humming in sweet vibrations, I lay down for a while to bask in the bliss I was experiencing.

 Then I had an inspiration to look at the Siddha Yoga path website to see if Gurumayi had a message for me.